laravel-mix/laravel-mix/docs/extract.md

 // 1.
 Extract all node_modules vendor libraries into a vendor.js file.
 mix.extract();

 // 2.
-Only extract the Vue and jQuery libraries into a vendor.js file. mix.extract(['vue', 'jquery']);
+Only extract the Vue and jQuery libraries (if used) into a vendor.js file. mix.extract(['vue', 'jquery']);

 // 3.
-Extract Vue and jQuery to custom-vendor-name.js.
-mix.extract(['vue', 'jquery'], 'custom-vendor-name.js');
+Extract Vue and jQuery (if used) to custom-vendor-name.js. mix.extract(['vue', 'jquery'], 'custom-vendor-name.js');
 ```